 In a spirit of constant consultation with teams and other interested parties, a few changes have been made in the different classes, which are as follows:

-In the Superbike class, the Superpole format has been slightly modified to Superpole 1 (14 minutes), Superpole 2 (12 minutes), Superpole 3 (10 minutes), with the 7 minute break between them remaining. read more
+In the Superbike class, the Superpole format has been slightly modified to Superpole 1 (14 minutes), Superpole 2 (12 minutes), Superpole 3 (10 minutes), with the 7 minute break between them remaining.
+The break between the end of free practice and the beginning of the Superpole has now been extended to 25 minutes from 15 minutes. read more

 2009 European Superstock 600 Champion Gino Rea tested Racing Team Germany’s Moto2 bike in Almeria in southern Spain on Wednesday.

 The British rider adapted quickly to the new machine, which is built by Buckingham-based FTR, and ran impressive times along with Racing Team Germany’s already signed rider Arne Tode.

 Rea said: “I managed to get some laps on the FTR Moto 2 bike when instructing at Almeria with Racedays.
 It only had a stock CBR600 engine in it so the power wasn’t so special, but it was really loud, like a MotoGP bike. read more

 You couldn’t even plan this better if you had to do it again.
 The Yamaha Grand Slam bagged 3 World Championships on 1 day.
 An incredible achievement to win any of the 3 Championships but Yamaha nailed all three.
 This goes to show that the Yamaha organization has its act together and really is dominating across the board.

 What an amazing feat by riders and teams for all three race series.
 2010 will shake things up in all three championships as Ben Spies will move to MotoGP and Cal Crutchlow moves up to World Superbike taking Ben Spies ride.
 This will change the dynamics of all the three different championships and will provide a new start for Yamaha again next year.
 Stay tuned. read more